 No end in sight: Trade unions reject Eskom’s latest offer

-National Union of Metalworkers of South Africa (Numsa) spokesperson Phakamile Hlubi-Majola said in a statement issued jointly on behalf of the unions: “This is not an offer we can take back to our members for consideration.
+National Union of Metalworkers of South Africa (Numsa) spokesperson Phakamile Hlubi-Majola said in a joint media statement: “This is not an offer we can take back to our members for consideration.
 Once again we have called on Eskom to take this process seriously.”

 The unions met with Eskom via the Central Bargaining Forum and negotiations will continue on Thursday morning.